No-One Driving

-"No-One Driving" is a 1980 song by UK artist John Foxx, and was released as a single in March 1980.
+"No-One Driving" is a 1980 song by UK artist John Foxx, and was released as a single on 21 March 1980.
 It was the second single release from the Metamatic album, after "Underpass".
 The song is typical of Foxx's musical output of the time, featuring a Ballardian dystopian scenario involving an automobile in the lyrics, with music produced using electronic instruments (synthesisers, drum machines, electronic percussion) only.

 The single was released as a limited edition double 7" disc with three accompanying tracks, and as a single 7" both as two track and three track discs with the same catalogue number.

-The single version is slightly different from the album version in sound mix and lyrics; the line "..someone's gone liquid in the sheets.." on the original (album) version is replaced by "..someone's gone missing in the sheets..".
+The re-recorded single version is slightly different from the album version in sound mix and lyrics; the line "..someone's gone liquid in the sheets.." on the original (album) version is replaced by "..someone's gone missing in the sheets..".

 The record entered the UK Singles Chart at no. 32, remaining at the same position for a further week before dropping down.
 This was the final single release from Metamatic.

-The single version is featured on the John Foxx compilation albums Modern Art - The Best of John Foxx (2001) and Glimmer - Best of John Foxx (2008).
+The single version is featured on the John Foxx compilation albums Modern Art – The Best of John Foxx (2001) and Glimmer – Best of John Foxx (2008).
 The latter also includes an "early version" of "No-One Driving".
 Live versions of the song are also included on the albums: Live From A Room (As Big As A City) (2006) and A New Kind of Man (2008).

-The song remains a John Foxx standard and one of his best known songs and is performed live to this day, as John Foxx And The Maths.
+The song remains a John Foxx standard and one of his best known songs and is performed live to this day, as John Foxx and the Maths.
+In 2025 Foxx released a vinyl only compilation album, also entitled No-One Driving, bringing together the single version of the title track and previous single Underpass, as well as B-sides and other tracks from 1980.